Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Fisher forecasts

 At zeroth order in $1/\sigma^2_S$, we recover the PTA only Fisher matrix -- first line of eq. \eqref{exp_FMf}.
 At order $\oc(1/\sigma^2_S)$ we obtain the first corrections to the PTA-only forecasts, associated with synergies with astrometry.
 Since the relevant terms always include the matrix $B$, such corrections include the pulsar-star correlations.
 Notice that this perturbative expansion of the Fisher matrix greatly simplifies the numerical calculations in the astrometric noise dominated regime, since we only have to deal with matrices of size $N\times N$ and $N\times M $, but not $M\times M$ where $M$ can be of the order $10^5$ or larger.
 (Recall that $N$ is the number of pulsars, $M$ is twice the number of stars which are monitored.)
 On the other hand for typical pulsar datasets, currently and in the near future we have to handle matrices of size $N~\sim \oc(100)$, which is manageable with standard computing resources. \\

-We then use this approach to compute the full Fisher matrix, combining the individual per-frequency Fisher matrices.
+We now use this approach to compute the full Fisher matrix, combining the individual per-frequency Fisher matrices.
 In Fig. \ref{fig:Fisher_perturb}, we present our results for a PTA setup with 75 pulsars and an astrometric setup with $10^6$ stars.
-The astrometric setup has $\Delta\theta_{\rm rms}=0.01\,\rm mas$ and $T_{\rm cad}=\mathrm{year}/15$, i.e. roughly corresponding to the observational cadence of Gaia.
-Our results indicate that for the case with $\sigma = 0.01$ mas, we obtain roughly a $10\%$ improvement over the PTA-only constraints, while for $\sigma \geq 0.02$ mas, the improvement will be negligible.\footnote{We note that for the $\sigma=0.01$ mas, the weak signal limit does not hold for the first frequency bin where the signal and noise are comparable in magnitude.
-However, our results from section~\ref{sec_conex} indicate that our perturbative expansion for the Fisher matrix may even underestimate the improvement compared to the full calculation~(see \cref{fig:fisher_cross_toy2}).} See Table \ref{tab:fisher_params} for the exact numbers.
+The astrometric setup has {$\Delta\theta_{\rm rms}=0.01,\,0.001\,\rm mas$} and $T_{\rm cad}=\mathrm{year}/15$, i.e. roughly corresponding to the observational cadence of Gaia.
+Our results indicate that for the case with {$\sigma = 0.001$} mas, we obtain roughly a $\mathcal{O}(10\%)$ improvement over the PTA-only constraints, while for {$\sigma \geq 0.01$} mas, the improvement will be negligible.\footnote{We note that for the {$\sigma=0.001$} mas case, the weak signal limit does not hold for the first few frequency bins where the signal and noise are comparable in magnitude.
+However, {we have checked (with lower number of stars) that for similar noise vs signal strengths, the results from the series expansion match fairly well with the full numerical results. }} See Table \ref{tab:fisher_params} for the exact numbers.